primefaces/primevue/README.md

 PrimeVue provides a Locale API to support i18n and l7n, visit the [Locale](https://www.primefaces.org/primevue/showcase/#/locale) documentation for more information.

-## Quickstart with Vue CLI

-An [example application](https://github.com/primefaces/primevue-quickstart) based on Vue CLI is available at github.

 ## Quickstart with Vite

 A [starter application](https://github.com/primefaces/primevue-quickstart-vite) is also provided for Vite users.